H37IX/Helper-Scripts/ffmpeg-helpers.md

 ## Usage Instructions

-Open terminal in the folder your file is in and replace the filenames accordingly
+Open terminal in the folder your file is in and replace the filenames accordingly to run the ffmpeg commands.
+You can also create a .bat file with the command and be sure to run it in the correct dir.

 ### Notes:
 - Replace placeholder values (like USERNAME, PASSWORD, IP addresses) with your actual values